EU FILMS STAFF JOB DESCRIPTIONS

 - creates final scene cuts for export to audio sweetening (some audio adjustments should be made in the video cut)

-- adjusts coloring and use of effects as needed for maximum quality of video
+- adjusts coloring and use of effects as needed for maximum quality of video (work with DP for this)

-- coordinates post-production effects with crew members who are helping with post-production tasks
+- coordinates post-production effects with crew members who are helping with post-production tasks (includes assigning tasks to assistant editor)

 - assembles the final version of the film for export and playback on movie night